 Website Functionality Issues

-Some websites employ ad-blocking detection mechanisms to block access to content once it detects an ad-blocker.
+Some websites employ ad-blocking detection mechanisms to block access to content once they detect an ad-blocker.
 Users are therefore not able to visit specific sites or use some functionalities unless they disable their ad-blockers.

 Ethical Considerations